 Tapuhi Whai Rēhitatanga

-Registered nurses assess, treat, care for and support patients in hospitals, clinics, residential care facilities and their homes.
+Registered nurses assess, treat and support people who are sick, disabled or injured, in hospitals, clinics, rest homes, and nursing homes.

-Pay for registered nurses varies depending on experience, duties and responsibilities.
+Pay for registered nurses varies depending on their qualification, experience, duties and responsibilities.

 (This information is a guide only.
 Find out more about the sources of our pay information)